VirajBagal/ChestXRay14-Reimplementation/README.md

   1. Train Stage 1.
   2. Train Stage 2.
   3. Train stage 3 using weights from stage 1 and stage 2.

+Use the following command to train the models from scratch.

 ```
 python train.py --datapath path_to_data --ckpt_path path_to_save_weights --stage stage_of_training
 ```